themegrill/colormag/readme.txt

 == Changelog ==
 = TBD =
-* Option - To change post date type.
+* Feature - To change post date type.
+* Feature - To change enable scroll to top.
+* Feature - To change scroll to top background and color.

 = Version - 3.1.7.1 - 2024-03-20 =
 * Fix - TG Advertisement issue.